MengTo/Spring/README.md

 ## License

 Spring is released under the MIT license.
 See LICENSE for details.
+Nipun Sharma says this community is amazing